danjquinn42/Ratter/ratter.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jQuery` for overall structure and game logic,
+- Vanilla JavaScript for overall structure and game logic,
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `Phaser.js` with `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, the following scripts will be involved in the project:

 `sprites.png`: the sprite file will include pixle art of the street, the sidewalk, dumpsters, the rat facing four directions, angry New Yorkers with multiple frames for walking, busses, and cars.

-`street.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`street.js`: this script will handle the logic for creating and updating the necessary `Phaser.js` elements and rendering them to the DOM.

 `obstical.js`: obstacle objects will include both pedestrians and vehicles.